The Virginia School for the Deaf and the Blind

 The Vice Chairman shall be elected by a majority of the Board members, shall have such powers and perform such duties as may from time to time be conferred or prescribed by the Board.
 In the absence of the Chairman, the Vice Chairman shall discharge all such executive duties of the office of Chairman.
 The Vice Chairman shall be elected from the Board Membership for a term of two (2) years.
 The Vice Chairman may serve consecutive terms.
 The election of the Vice Chairman shall be by a recorded vote.

 The Secretary shall be elected by a majority of the Board members, who shall keep an accurate record of the proceedings of the Board and of the executive committee if one is created by the Board.
 The Secretary shall be elected from the membership to serve for a two (2) year term.
 The Secretary shall give, or cause to be given, notice of all meetings of the Board, and shall perform such other duties as may from time to time be prescribed by the Board or the Chairman, under whose supervision he or she shall act.

 A majority of the Board members may elect any other officers that it deems appropriate.

 The Superintendent shall be appointed by the Board every two years and only be removed for cause by the Board.
 The duties of the Superintendent shall include:

-- Organize and participate in presenting VSDB budgetary and staffing needs to members of he General Assembly and the Executive branch
+Organize and participate in presenting VSDB budgetary and staffing needs to members of the General Assembly and the Executive branch